 The Requirements diagram can be used to create a visual representation of the relationship between Capabilities and other elements in the model, including Business Drivers, Goals, Business Processes and more.
 The Capabilities can also be created on a diagram by themselves and represented as elements nested inside each other to show a hierarchical relationship.
 A large format diagram can be used to create a poster of the Capabilities using the documentation engine.

 Learn More: Requirements Diagram

 The Unified Modeling Language does not itself contain an element to represent a Capability or Capability Increment but they can be included by using stereotypes, which is a mechanism for extending the core language.
 These stereotypes can be applied to a base element such as a Requirement and then the stereotype can be applied to create new Capabilities or Capability Increments.
-The stereotype will be visible in the Project Browser and diagrams if these options have been set.
+The stereotype will be visible in the Browser window and diagrams if these options have been set.
 Capabilities elements can become available if other Technologies or profiles have been enabled.